QR Code Listening Center has been figured out by the LEAST techie person I know…ME! Let me show you how!

 I used AVERY 18163 labels.
 I saved the labels in case they get damaged (I also added the title to the labels).

 NOW they are ready to use!
+THIS is the QR reader I used for my IOS devices.

 I know this seems like a lot of steps, but I converted about 20 books in about 20 minutes… so it does not take a ton of time.
 This is a good T.V. watching activity.